im-nihar/React_basics/README.md

  feature_6: Introduction to ref, wrapper and portals.

- feature_7: Introduction to useEffect hook
+ feature_7: Introduction to useEffect hook.

- feature_8: Introduction to useReducers and context API
+ feature_8: Introduction to useReducers and context API.

+ feature-9: Concepts on how react runs behind the scenes by a project.

+ feature-10: Introduction to class based components.